Ordinal numbers: "Premier, Deuxième..."

 Les nombres ordinaux indiquent l’ordre, souvent utilisés pour classer ou organiser.

-(Ordinal numbers indicate order and are often used to classify or organize.)
+(Ordinal numbers show order, often used to rank or organize.)

 • Cardinal numbers = quantity: un, deux, trois (one, two, three).